rgonzalezc1811/data_modeling_postgresql_deu_01/README.md

 optimize queries on song play analysis **creating a database schema** and **ETL pipeline** for this analysis.

-The database and ETL process are requited to be tested database by running queries given by the analytics team from Sparkify and compare the results with their expected results.
+The database and ETL process are requited to be tested by running given queries by the analytics team from Sparkify and comparing the outputs with the expected results.

 <br/><br/> <!-- Blank line -->

 # Project Description